fabricjs/fabric.js/.codesandbox/README.md

 - Configuring the sandbox is done by adding a `sandbox.config.json` file, see [sandbox configuration](https://codesandbox.io/docs/configuration#sandbox-configuration).
 - Creating a `.codesandboxignore` file tells the deploy script what to ignore.
 Deploying is restricted in size so be vigilant with deployed assets.
 - Adding the `.codesandbox` suffix to a file tells the deploy script to deploy the suffixed file instead of it's counterpart that will be used only locally. e.g. `index.ts` will be used locally whereas `index.codesandbox.ts` will be used by the deployed codesandbox.
+- See existing [templates](./templates) for reference.

-Once the template is initialized run `npm start <template>` and start developing.
+Once the template is initialized run `npm start <template>` and you're ready to go.

 ### Hot Reload